 Named after Game Freak director Junichi Masuda, this technique requires you to breed with two compatible Pokémon, typically a Ditto and whatever Pokémon you’re trying to obtain in Shiny form.
 For this method to work, the two Pokémon must come from games set to different languages, not just purchased in different regions.

-If you’re ever unsure whether or not you’ve hatched a Shiny Pokémon, you can easily check in the Pokémon Summary page.
-If the Pokémon is Shiny, a sparkle icon will be present in the bottom left of the screen.
+If you’re ever unsure whether or not you’ve hatched a Shiny Pokémon, you can quickly check in the Pokémon Summary page.
+If the Pokémon is Shiny, a sparkle icon will be shown in the bottom left of the screen.